 I know of no safe depository of the ultimate powers of the society but the people themselves; and if we think them not enlightened enough to exercise their control with a wholesome discretion, the remedy is not to take it from them, but to inform their discretion.

 The Campaign to Promote Civic Education effort is a fifty-state campaign (including the District of Columbia) aimed at restoring the civic mission of our nation's schools by encouraging states and school districts to devote sustained and systematic attention to civic education from kindergarten through twelfth grade.
 The Center's Campaign to Promote Civic Education is affiliated with the Civic Mission of the Schools Campaign (CMS).
 The campaigns share the common goal of improving civic education policy and practice.
 For more information, please contact Mark Molli and John Hale.

 Click here to find a state-by-state listing of the Campaign to Promote Civic Education facilitators in each state and the District of Columbia.

 The Campaign to Promote Civic Education recognizes challenges and opportunities facing civic education in the 21st Century.
 Please visit the Campaign Overview to learn more about the vital importance of civic literacy, to understand the history of the Campaign, and to find out how your voice can improve civic education and engagement in the United States.

-The Campaign will provide resources including research, studies, reports, papers, legislation, agendas, and other tools designed to assist state facilitators and concerned citizens in promoting civic education in each state.
+The Campaign will provide resources including research; studies; reports; papers; legislation, including the recent U.S. Senate resolution; agendas; and other tools designed to assist state facilitators and concerned citizens in promoting civic education in each state.
 The Center has also made available Proposed Requirements for Instruction in Civics and Government.

 The Campaign to Promote Civic Education is a network of fifty-one state campaigns working to make civic learning a priority in their states and local districts.